lovellfelix/lovellfelix.com/_posts/2012-06-11-tutorial-how-to-use-git-to-deploy-and-update-a-website.md

 </div>

-At the end f thpush into a remote repository that has a detached work tree, and a post-receive hook that runs “git checkout -f”

 <strong>The local repository</strong>

 It doesn’t really matter how the local repository is set up, but for the sake of argument, let’s suppose you’re starting one from scratch.